tetrapod00/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 **Create LightOccluder2D Sibling**.

 In the dialog that appears, an outline will surround your sprite's edges.
-If the outline matches the sprite's edges closely, you can click **OK**.
+If the outline matches the sprite's edges closely, you can click :btn:`OK`.
 If the outline is too far away from the sprite's edges (or is "eating" into the sprite's edges), adjust **Grow (pixels)** and **Shrink (pixels)**, then click **Update Preview**.
 Repeat this operation until you get satisfactory results.